awtproject/InteractiveASL/README.md

 * [Node JS](https://nodejs.org/en/) - JavaScript runtime environment, implements the application back-end in JavaScript.
 * [Bootstrap](https://getbootstrap.com/) - CSS Framework used on the Frontend for styling.

+In addition to these technologies [Fontawesome](https://fontawesome.com/) has been used for the icons, as well as [Bootswatch](https://bootswatch.com/) for the custom theme of Bootstrap.

 ## Getting Started

-Follow these instructions if you want to get you a copy of the project  and running on your local machine for development and testing purposes.
+Follow these instructions if you want to get a copy of the project  and run it on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites